solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_03_Introduction_to_Azure_PaaS_MySQL.md

 Flexible Server is also a PaaS service fully managed by the Azure platform, but it exposes more control to the user than Single Server.

 Cost management is one of the major advantages of Flexible Server: it supports a *burstable* tier, which is based on the B-series Azure VM tier and is optimized for workloads that do not continually use the CPU.
-[Flexible Server can also be paused](https://docs.microsoft.com/azure/mysql/flexible-server/how-to-restart-stop-start-server-cli).
+[Flexible Server instances can also be paused](https://docs.microsoft.com/azure/mysql/flexible-server/how-to-restart-stop-start-server-cli).
 The image below shows how Flexible Server works for a non-high availability arrangement.

 > *Locally-redundant storage* replicates data within a single *availability zone*. *Availability zones* are present within a single Azure region (such as East US) and are geographically isolated.
 All Azure regions that support availability zones have at least three.